scottmangiapane/podfish/architecture/questions.md

 What is the structure of RSS file?
 How much variation do I have to handle?

-How to play audio in browser?

-How to communicate with audio host server?
-- streaming audio
-- requesting specific timestamp in track

 How to wrap website in native Android app?

 How to wrap website in native iOS app?